Tackling Fake Forgetting through Uncertainty Quantification: Enhancing UA Metric Based on Conformal Prediction

-\paragraph{Conformal Ratio (CR).} To overcome the fake unlearning inherent in UA, we introduce a novel metric, CR, which incorporates both coverage and set size in conformal prediction to provide a more comprehensive evaluation.
+To overcome the fake forgetting inherent in UA, we introduce a novel metric Conformal Ratio (CR), which incorporates both coverage and set size in conformal prediction to provide a more comprehensive evaluation.
 Before defining CR, we introduce Coverage and Set Size.

 Given a dataset $\train$, the definition of \textbf{Coverage} is as follows: